 - Study Area The area encompassing the alternatives under consideration generally bounded by Coit Road on the west, northern boundary of Erwin Park on the north, FM 1827/New Hope Road on the east, and existing US 380 on the south.
-It is used to describe the affected built and natural environment including the existing transportation network and natural ecosystems such as stream systems and watersheds. - Environmental Footprint An area associated with each Build Alternative that is slightly larger than the proposed ROW within which early desktop and field surveys were used to identify features that could be potentially affected by construction of the alternative.
+It is used to describe the affected built and natural environments including the existing transportation network and natural ecosystems such as stream systems and watersheds. - Environmental Footprint An area associated with each Build Alternative that is slightly larger than the proposed ROW within which early desktop and field surveys were used to identify features that could be potentially affected by construction of the alternative.
 The Environmental Footprint is intended to provide room for alignment adjustments without requiring additional field surveys.
-As an example, Section 3.10 includes descriptions of the water features (e.g., wetlands, streams, ponds, etc.) within the Environmental Footprint, while impacts were determined based on the Project Area. - Project Area or Proposed ROW The area defined on the Geometric Schematic Design plans needed to construct the alternative.
+As an example, Section 3.10 includes descriptions of the water features (e.g., wetlands, streams, ponds, etc.) within the Environmental Footprint, while impacts were determined based on the Project Area. - Project Area or Proposed ROW The area defined on the Geometric Design Schematic plans needed to construct the alternative.
 It includes property that would be acquired by TxDOT in fee title and permanent and temporary easements needed for drainage and utilities.
 The proposed ROW is used to determine the direct impacts resulting from construction of each Build Alternative.

 In addition to direct impacts such as clearing vegetation, placing fill material within wetlands, or displacing homes or businesses; TxDOT must consider the potential for the alternatives considered to induce changes in land use and growth within the Study Area (see Section 3.15).
-TxDOT must also consider the potential effects of each of the Build Alternatives (Purple, Blue, Brown, and Gold) in combination or "cumulatively" with other past, present, and reasonably foreseeable actions within the US 380 McKinney Study Area and a defined Area of Influence (see Section 3.16).
+TxDOT must also consider the potential effects of each Build Alternative (Purple, Blue, Brown, and Gold) in combination or "cumulatively" with other past, present, and reasonably foreseeable actions within the US 380 McKinney Study Area and a defined Area of Influence (see Section 3.16).
 This chapter also addresses any adverse environmental impacts that cannot be avoided, the measures considered to minimize harm and to mitigate adverse effects, where applicable; and the steps taken during the study to comply with applicable state and federal environmental laws.

-As described in Section 2.3.2, the separate, independent project to extend Spur 399 south of the eastern US 380 McKinney project terminus is under study.
-Because an alignment for the Spur 399 Extension had not been determined when the analysis of the US 380 McKinney project was underway, how, or if, the two projects would connect to one another had not been determined.
-This chapter evaluates the potential impacts of the US 380 McKinney project both W/Spur and W/O Spur.
-The FEIS for the US 380 McKinney project may include the proposed interchange connection between the US 380 McKinney Preferred (Blue) Alternative and the Preferred Alternative identified for the Spur 399 Extension if a decision on the Spur 399 Extension is made by that time.
+As described in Section 2.3.2, the separate, independent project to extend Spur 399 south of existing US 380 (the eastern US 380 McKinney project terminus) was under study during development of the DEIS.
+At that time, because an alignment for the Spur 399 Extension had not been determined as to how or if the two projects would connect, the potential impacts of the US 380 McKinney project both W/Spur and W/O Spur were evaluated for each Build Alternative in the DEIS.
+The ROD for the Spur 399 Extension was issued on March 29, 2023; therefore, this FEIS includes a proposed interchange connection between the US 380 McKinney Preferred Alternative/Blue Alternative and the Selected Alternative (Orange Alternative) for the Spur 399 Extension.
+With the additional detail provided in the 95% Geometric Design Schematic submitted for the Blue Alternative (A+E+C) in May 2023 (Appendix B), the affected environment and impact discussions for the